 Agenda

-- Q&A on the demonstration: what did we learn about liquid fertilisation, about the different types of applications, about blending, etc?
+- Q&A on the demonstration: why were certain blends used, what did we learn from the trials, what did we learn on blending and the different types of applications, ...?

-Through a living lab approach, participants give their ideas to understand what the bottlenecks are for adopting RDFs and their marketisation.
+Through a living lab approach, participants can give their ideas to come to a better understand what the bottlenecks are for adopting RDFs and their marketisation.
 Topics addressed will be availability, reliability and legislation.

-Led by Rajpal Shetty (PhD), University of Ghent - 20 minutes
+Led by Rajpal Shetty (Postdoc Researcher), University of Ghent - 30 minutes

 - Conclusion – key takeaways and next steps